nea/nativescript-realworld-example-app/readme.md

 Head over to the [NativeScript Docs](https://docs.nativescript.org/angular/start/introduction) to find out how to get started with NativeScript, Angular and Typescript.

+### Concepts
+This RealWorld app tries to show the following NativeScript concepts:
+* i18n
+* SideDrawer Menu
+* Services
+* Application Settings
+* Custom ActionBar
+* Lazy-loading
+* Modal Dialogs
+* Navigation
+* Plugins (NativeScript and npm JavaScript)
+* Sass
+* TTF inclusion

+To show as many concepts as possible the structure is not necessarily consistent but may differ between views.

-### Structure
+### Architecture
+The project follows the general NativeScript/Angular structure without any specifics.
+It uses lazy-loaded modules to encapsulate functionality further.
+It uses frame and router navigation to go back and forth between pages.

 The project itself is mainly located in the `app/` folder.
 It follows this general architecture:
 * `module/` contains the different views and according logic, split into a general, lazy-loaded module structure resembling the UIs
 * `service/` contains shared services used to encapsulated global, view-independent logic, i.e. the backend calls
 * `model/` contains shared entity classes used as models throughout the other files
 * `fonts/` contains [FontAwesome](https://fontawesome.com/v4.7.0/) icons used in the app.
 See [nativescript-ngx-fonticon](https://market.nativescript.org/plugins/nativescript-ngx-fonticon) for more information
 * `i18n/` contains the translation files.
 See [nativescript-localize](https://market.nativescript.org/plugins/nativescript-localize) for more information

-### Architecture
-The project follows the general NativeScript/Angular structure without any specifics.
-It uses lazy-loaded modules to encapsulate functionality further.
-It uses frame and router navigation to go back and forth between pages.

 #### Files
 Each component comes in two parts: